Goto Main Content

 Article 35

-The National Immigration Agency may require related parties or a third party to provide necessary documentation, data, or articles to the need of verifying facts and evidences.
+The National Immigration Agency may require the subject or a third party to provide necessary documentation, data, or articles to the need of verifying facts and evidence.

 Article 36